hiteshskp/patient-registration/README.md

 1. Navigate to "Register Patient Form"
 2. Fill in the required fields:
-   - Patient Name
+   - Patient Name (letters, spaces, dots, and hyphens only)
-   - Age
+   - Age (0-99)
-   - Gender
+   - Gender (Male/Female)
-   - Contact Details (optional)
+   - Contact Details (10-digit mobile number)
 3. Click Submit
 4. Look for the success notification